Skip to main content

 " Did she see you?"
 Pratap asked from behind the tree.

-" I need to go to the pond...
-I mean... you need to go to the pond to fetch me some water, please Ajabde."
+" I need to go to the kund...
+I mean...
+You need to go to the Kund to fetch me some water, please, Ajabdeh Baisa."

-" No No Ajabde, I think you should go to the pond while I look at some ..."
+" No, No Ajabdeh, I think you should go to the Kund while I look at some..."

-Kunwar Pratap was getting impatient under the Banyan tree, His friend and his wife couldn't get a girl alone for a minute at such a large temple complex.
-From behind the tree, he spotted Ajabde, her face covered in dupatta, her hand adorned his mother's gifted bangles as she clasped Bhago's hand as if to never let go.
+Kunwar Pratap was getting impatient under the Banyan tree.
+Chakrapani and his wife could not get a girl alone for a minute at such a large temple complex.
+From behind the tree, he spotted Ajabdeh, her face covered in a dupatta, her hand adorned with his mother's gifted bangles, as she clasped Bhago's hand as if to never let go.

 " Wah Chakrapani, what a plan!"
 He taunted.